 Steven Briggs is the Chairperson and CEO of Briggs Financial Inc. Building the practice from the ground up, Steven opened Briggs Financial at the start of 2018 with the goal of providing prudent fiduciary advice to all people interested in improving their finances.
 Prior to opening Briggs Financial, Steven had over a decade of management and leadership experience in retail, education, and professional event management.
 Always a teacher at heart, Steven is the author of The Briggs Blog as well as our award-winning podcast series "Money is Personal."
 Steven has a Master of Science in Personal Financial Planning as well as undergraduate degrees in Mathematics and Music Education from Central Michigan University.

-Shawn Block is an Associate Planner with two years of experience on the Briggs Financial team.
-Shawn joined the team in September of 2020 with a desire to make a significant career change from the entertainment industry into becoming a fiduciary financial planner.
+Shawn Block is an Financial Planner with three years of experience on the Briggs Financial team.
 His energy and enthusiasm for empowering others is palpable, which combined with his ever-increasing knowledge of financial planning and taxation has made him a valuable member of our team.
-Shawn has completed half of the Master of Science in Personal Financial Planning degree with a straight 4.0 and possesses an undergrauate degree in Theatre from Cardinal Stritch University.
+Shawn has a Master of Science in Personal Financial Planning as well as an undergraduate degree in Theatre from Cardinal Stritch University.

 How does Briggs Financial Inc. develop its planners different than other firms?